sachinchoolur/lightGallery/site-astro/src/content/docs/localization-rtl.md

 vanilla JavaScript, and from the nearest `dir` attribute (`document.documentElement` / `document.body`) in the framework packages.
-The default stays `'ltr'` so upgrading never changes behavior on existing pages — RTL pages opt in with `'rtl'` or `'auto'`.
+The default stays `'ltr'` so upgrading never changes behavior on existing pages, RTL pages opt in with `'rtl'` or `'auto'`.

 ### What the RTL layer covers